Drs. Vidyasagar and Nagamani Dharmapuri Award

 - Scientific publications, specifically related to the care of critically ill and injured infants and children

 - Research grants and projects that have advanced the care of critically ill and injured infants and children

 - Teaching accomplishments, especially those that have impacted the training of healthcare professionals in pediatric critical care medicine

 - Contributions to pediatric critical care medicine through other medical societies and organizations

 - Contributions to the community and volunteerism, specifically related to pediatric medical and/or educational programs

 - Awards and honors

-Direct questions related to this award to Carol Prendergast
+Questions related to this award may be directed to Carol Prendergast.